jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 })
 ```

-`wdio-obsidian-service` has a few helper functions that can be useful in your wdio conf, such as `obsidianBetaAvailable`
-which checks if there's a current Obsidian beta and you have the credentials to download it.
-E.g. to test on your `minAppVersion`, `latest`, and `latest-beta` if it's available, use:
+`wdio-obsidian-service` has a few helper functions that can be useful in your wdio conf, such as `obsidianBetaAvailable` which checks if there's a current Obsidian beta and you have the credentials to download it.
+E.g. to test on your plugin on Obsidian `latest`, `latest-beta`, and your `minAppVersion` use:
 ```ts
 import { obsidianBetaAvailable } from "wdio-obsidian-service";
 const cacheDir = path.resolve(".obsidian-cache");